Breeze/breeze.github.io/doc-net/contextprovider.md

 The `ContextProvider` itself ignores the pre-change values in the `OriginalValuesMap`.

->except for the concurrency field values where the pre-change value is used for optimistic concurrency checking.
+> except for the concurrency field values where the pre-change value is used for optimistic concurrency checking.

 The pre-change values may be useful to you when pre-processing the `EntityInfo`.

-<p class="note"><b>Beware!</b> The `OriginalValuesMap` was <b>provided by the client</b> as part of its "save changes" request.
+> <b>Beware!</b> The `OriginalValuesMap` was <b>provided by the client</b> as part of its "save changes" request.
 It is your responsibility to confirm that this user is allowed to save changes to these properties.
 Before you make use of the pre-change values you should verify that the stated pre-change values actually are the "original values".

 The `ContextProvider` assumes that the client request is valid.
 You are responsible for data integrity and data security.
 You should scrutinize everything in the change-set to the degree that your business requires.

 The `EntityInfo` and its `OriginalValuesMap` tell you what the client said in its save request.
 You inspect, validate, and modify that request in your overrides of the `ContextProvider` methods.

 <a name="BeforeSaveEntity"></a>

 ## BeforeSaveEntity

 `BeforeSaveEntity` is called once for each entity before it is saved.

     protected virtual bool BeforeSaveEntity(EntityInfo entityInfo) {)

 Use it to inspect, validate, and potentially modify individual entities.